Hyperspectral Image Data Reduction for Endmember Extraction: Theoretical Result on Data Reduction and Algorithm Development

 We say that such a matrix $M$ is {\it $r$-separable}.
 If an $r$-separable matrix $M$ is perturbed by noise so that $A = M + V$ for $V \in \Real^{d \times n}$, we say that $A$ is {\it nearly $r$-separable}.
 Accordingly, if an HSI matrix follows the LMM with the pure-pixel assumption, it is nearly $r$-separable.
 Our analysis makes the following assumption regarding the nearly $r$-separable matrix $A = M + V$: \begin{assumption} Let $A = M + V \in \Real^{d \times n}$ be a nearly $r$-separable matrix, where $M \in \Real^{d \times n}_+$ is $r$-separable of the form $M = WH$, as shown in \eqref{eq: separable matrix}, and $V \in \Real^{d \times n}$ is noise.
 We assume that the following conditions hold: \begin{enumerate}[label={\normalfont(\alph*)}] \item Each column of $W$ and $H$ has unit $L_1$ norm. \item $\| V \|_1 \le \epsilon$ for some $\epsilon \ge 0$. \end{enumerate} \end{assumption}

-A similar assumption has been used in the analyses of the noise robustness of LP methods for separable NMFs \cite{Gil13, Miz22a}.
+A similar assumption has been used in analyses of the noise robustness of LP methods for separable NMFs \cite{Gil13, Miz22a}.
 While \cite{Miz22a} assumes $0 \le \epsilon < 1$, this condition is automatically satisfied in the setting of Theorem~\ref{thm: main result} due to the remaining assumptions.
 Part (a) can be imposed without loss of generality for $r$-separable matrices.
 Our analysis employs the conditioning parameter $\rho(W)$ for $W \in \Real^{d \times r}_+$, defined by

-This parameter serves as a measure of the linear independence of the columns of $W$.
+This parameter measures the degree of linear independence among the columns of $W$.
 In particular, $\rho(W) > 0$ if and only if the $r$ columns of $W$ are linearly independent.
 Moreover, if part (a) of Assumption~\ref{asm: nearly r-separable matrix} holds, then $\rho(W) \le 1$.
 These properties are formally established in Lemmas~\ref{lem: linear independence and tau} and \ref{lem: upper bound on tau}.
-Since our analysis relies on the linear independence of the columns of $W$, we make use of the parameter $\rho(W)$.
-For $A \in \Real^{d \times n}$, define the family $\Gamma(A)$ of $\KC \subset [n]$ as
+Since our analysis relies on the linear independence of the columns of $W$, we use the parameter $\rho(W)$.
+For $A \in \Real^{d \times n}$, define the family $\Gamma(A)$ by